Tuzki2333/CSCI596-Final-Project/README.md

 ## Implementation and Experiment Results

 In the experiment section, I have the following settings:
-- I try three different number of items, 1 million, 10 million, and 100 million;
+- I try three different numbers of items, 1 million, 10 million, and 100 million;
 - The weight and value of each item are randomly generated, taking values between 0 and 1.
 I try 3 different random seeds and report the average results of 3 repeated experiments;
 - The space limit $W = 0.1n$;
 - For Lagrangian-dual-based algorithm, I set $\alpha = \varepsilon = 0.0001$, and $T = 100$.